 From e-transfers to traditional methods of payment various options are available to send money to India.
-It is important to do some research and make sure you make the best choice to send money
+It is important to do some research and make sure you make the best choice to send money.
+Here are more ways to manage your NRI savings abroad.

 1. ACH Transfer